AVEVA/CONNECT-data-services-developer-docs/content/overview/get-started/introduction-portal-interface.md

 Access and interact with AVEVA Data Hub through the web-based portal.
 When you first access the portal, there is information about the system's health as well as quick links to popular documentation topics.

+## AVEVA Data Hub home page

 ![Portal window](../images/portal-interface.png "Portal interface")

+The AVEVA Data Hub home page displays the following:

+- **Latest Service Updates**: Most recent updates to AVEVA Data Hub such as visual improvements, navigation updates, and new features.

+- **Quick Links**: Links to important and popular content such as API documentation and commonly used guides.

+- **Resource Usage**: View resource usage at a glance and select this box to see in-depth information on your [resource usage](xref:ResourceUsage).

+- **System Health**: Overall system health for AVEVA Data Hub.
+Select to see a breakdown of tenant health.

+- **PI to Data Hub Agents**: Health status for each PI the Data Hub agent.
+Statuses include Good, Warning, Bad, and Stopped.
+Select to see individual statuses for each agent.

+- **Edge Systems**: Health status for each edge system.
+Statuses include Good, Warning, Bad, and Stopped.
+Select to see individual statuses for each edge system.

 ## AVEVA Data Hub features